liberland/docs/blockchain/white-paper.md

 The LLD is minted according to rules inherited from Polkadot, including the "ideal staking ratio" mechanism.
 Its tokenomics reflect the  "automatic central bank" system proposed by the Nobel-prize winning economist Milton Friedman.

 ### Liberland Merit (LLM)
+#### Overview
 The Liberland Merit represents a share in the State and nationhood of Liberland.
-It is the governance token, legally similar to shares in joint ownership.
-Governance power is tied to the LLM, with a fixed maximum supply of 70,000,000 tokens.
+One's LLM supply can be converted to tokenized political power with which a Citizen can vote.

+With a fixed maximum supply of 70,000,000 tokens and a release schedule of 10 percent per year, LLM is a deflatioinary token.
+LLM represent the territory of Liberland, where 10 LLM represent 1 m2 of the land.
+This is an ideal ownership, but LLM holders will be acknowledge when titles to the land are sold.

+LLM is a token set up using the Assets pallet.
 The initial price for LLM will be 1 USD, subject to change when trading begins.

+#### Political pooling
+Participation in the political process of Liberland is not solely contingent upon ownership of LLM or citizen status.
+A further requirement exists in the form of political pooling, or 'politpooling' of LLM.
+Politpooling is a long-term vesting which, mirroring the initial increase of token supply, only allows the unvesting of 10 percent of one's token supply per year.
+In additional, while unpooling, e.g. unvesting, one's politpooled LLM supply loses its political power.
+This gradual release of vested tokens can be likened to a form of social security, however, Liberland's social security is funded by the individual's past tax contributions, rather than a collective pool.
+The unpooling mechanism is structured to be triggered on a monthly basis, with 1/12th of 1/10th of the total vested supply becoming available each month.

+The act of politpooling LLM is representative of voluntary tax contribution and a further display of dedication to the nation's prospective development.
+This mechanism is grounded in game theory, suggesting that significant personal investment, whether in the form of time or resources, typically results in a heightened sense of responsibility and commitment to the success of the invested project.

 ### NFTs
 Native NFTs are used to represent land in both physical Liberland and the metaverse.
 These NFTs are integral to the land registry dApp, which tracks registered property.
 Additionally, a range of soulbound NFTs are used to represent Citizenship and various government functions, enabling Liberland to implement transition of power through smart contracts.